hokageCodes/aprilzeronine/README.md

 - Installed next-auth, and did a test with the provided data in the docs to make sure it works first.
 - JSON webToken and MongoDB adapter for registering a user to the DB, and controlling and managing sessions.
 - Created OAuth for Github and Google.
+- Reroute user to homepage after signup or signin.
+Also login and signout buttons are functional too using next/auth signIn and SignOut buit in functions.